wighawag/hardhat-deploy/README.md

 - `artifacts`: (mandatory) it is a path to an artifact folder.
 This support both hardhat and truffle artifacts.
 - `deploy`: (optional) it specifies a path to a folder where reside deploy script.
 The deploy scripts have only access to the artifact specified in the artifacts field.
 This allow project to share their deployment procedure.
 A boon for developer aiming at integrating it as they can get the contracts to be deployed for testing locally.

-The `deployments` fields specify an object whose field nasme are the hardhat network and the value is an array of path to look for deployments.
+The `deployments` fields specify an object whose field names are the hardhat network and the value is an array of path to look for deployments.
 It supports both **hardhat-deploy** and truffle formats.

 ---